maribernardes/MRINeedleSegmentation/README.md

 Before running the scripts, make sure to install the following python libraries:
  - [MONAI](https://monai.io/)
  - [SimpleITK](https://simpleitk.readthedocs.io/en/v1.1.0/index.html) (for image conversion)
- - tqdm (for showing progress bar for loading images)
+ - tqdm (for showing a progress bar for loading images)
  - [NiBabel](https://nipy.org/nibabel/)
  - (to be added)